 Cultures of Corruption

-This course examines reproductive rights and reproductive justice debates from legal, policy, and ethical perspectives.
-Particular attention is paid to intersecting and potentially conflicting rights and responsibilities.
+This course will examine reproductive rights and reproductive justice debates from legal, policy, and ethical perspectives.
+Particular attention will be paid to intersecting and potentially conflicting rights and responsibilities.

 Performing Self, Other, and Society